 We often associate vision loss as an incidence of later age, or as a condition that only those who are predisposed need to worry about.
 But good eye health is something that none of us should take for granted, at any age.
 Because as we progress through life we are met with varied difficulties and so must take similarly varied approaches to vision care.
 But the one constant throughout should be your vision specialist, who can guide you toward the best vision possible.
-To learn more, consult your Baton Rouge, LA, professionals Dr. John Couvillion, Dr. Barbara Noguchi, and Dr. Robert Mason of Retina & Vitreous of Louisiana.
+To learn more, consult your Baton Rouge, LA, professionals Dr. John Couvillion, Dr. Barbara Noguchi, Dr. Robert Mason and Dr. Jimenez of Retina & Vitreous of Louisiana.

 Age and Vision

 At a younger age, the leading causes for eye problems are injuries and what are known as refractive errors.

 Eye injuries in childhood can usually be prevented by following some common-sense tips such as wearing protective eyewear for sports, childproofing the home when children are still little, and avoiding risky behavior later on.